wangbingjie/blast/docs/dev_task_runner.rst

 Transient Task
 --------------

-New transient task runners should be implemented in the :code:`app/host/transient_tasks.py` module.
+A new :code:`TransientTaskRunner` should be implemented in the :code:`app/host/transient_tasks.py` module.
 We will now explain how to implement a :code:`TransientTaskRunner`.